immunefi-team/Bounty_Boosts/Alchemix/31425 - [SC - Medium] Users can call reset on their token even if the....md

 # Users can call `reset` on their token even if they don't have active votes, griefing potential token buyer/receiver

-Submitted on Sat May 18 2024 17:01:57 GMT-0400 (Atlantic Standard Time) by @OxAlix2 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 18th 2024 at 23:01:57 UTC by @OxAlix2 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31425